unaffected/ruthless.heavens/README.md

 - **Omniscience**: Reach the peak of power via the mind skill tree.
 - **Transcendence**: Reach the peak of power via the soul skill tree.

-Additionally, there are secondary win conditions that may come into play in a variety of situations, such as when specific cards are played or when specific events are revealed during the event phase.

-## Losing

-There are four primary loss conditions:
+There are also four primary loss conditions:

 - Another player is declared winner.
 - **Death**: Your health reaches 0.
 - **Comatose**: Your mana reaches 0.
 - **Hollow**: Your essence reaches 0.

-Additionally, there are secondary loss conditions that may come into play in a variety of situations, such as when specific cards are played or when specific events are revealed during the event phase.
+Additionally, there are both secondary win and loss conditions that may come into play in a variety of situations, such as when specific cards are played or when specific events are revealed during the event phase.

 ## Market